alexandrainst/node-red-http-basic-auth/README.md

 With all three config types you must specify the following:

- - Auth Type: what authentication type will be used: Basic, Digest
  - Realm: what realm will be used with this node
  - Hashed: are the passwords in the Password field or in the credentials file hashed.
-   This field is only relavent if Auth Type is Digest.
-It has no effect on Basic.
-   Hash format: MD5(Username:Realm:Password)

 With Shared and Not Shared config types you must specify the following: